Earlier this year in March, OPPO introduced the Reno11 Series in Kenya, featuring the OPPO Reno11 F 5G, Reno12 5G, and the Reno12 Pro 5G.

 OPPO Reno12 F 5G: Software & OPPO AI

-However, OPPO still has work to do to make the Reno12 F 5G truly stand out against competing devices in the same price range.
+However, OPPO still has work to do to make the Reno12 F 5G truly stand out against the competition.
 While the phone does offer some compelling AI-powered features, rivals like the Samsung Galaxy A35 and A55 provide similar functionality at slightly lower price points.

 Nonetheless, the Reno12 F 5G remains a solid mid-range offering that should appeal to those seeking an affordable 5G-enabled smartphone with a capable camera and battery life.